 Especially amongst the Australian millennial population, which falls far behind other developed nations in terms of property ownership, overseas investment can be an attractive prospect for getting a foot on the property ladder, with a lower cost of entry into the investment pool.
 Although it is a step that should not be taken lightly.

-There are a number of factors at play with any investment, but with foreign markets, things can get complicated quickly.
+There are a number of factors at play with any property investment, but with foreign markets, things can get complicated quickly.
 So it helps to establish early on what exactly it is you are looking for whilst retaining a degree of flexibility, and to be prepared to put in the work.
 Particularly with regards to rental and letting markets, you’ve got to be willing to put your boots on the ground, Delegation will only get you so far.

 Australia’s close approximation to Asia makes it an attractive first port of call to many, but when investing overseas it’s important to keep horizons broad.
 In fact, many less economically developed countries with lower average property prices can prove onerous and remarkably expensive for foreign investors.
 Vietnam, for example, requires that all foreign real estate investments be made through the formation of a joint venture company with a local partner or through a wholly-foreign owned company.
 All transactions are priced and made in pure gold to boot.
 Furthermore, corruption and political instability can result in unexpected taxes and fees that change at the drop of a hat.
 The view from that little spot in Hoi An may look like heaven’s own backyard, but it won’t be so calming once it’s tied up in red tape.